Vicks Plant &

 • Key Plant Features

-The flowers of the Vicks plant are small, white to pale purple, or produce large quantities of lavender blooms.
-Its blooming season typically appears in early spring and again in fall, it can last for several weeks.
+The Vicks plant's flowers are small, white to pale purple, or produce large quantities of lavender blooms.
+Its blooming season typically appears in early spring and again in fall and can last for several weeks.
 The growth rate of this Vicks plant is fast.

 When it comes to watering the Vicks plant, it's important to strike a balance.
 This lovely Plectranthus prefers to be kept moderately moist, but not overly saturated.
 Aim to water it when the top inch of the soil feels dry to the touch.
 Be cautious not to let the soil dry out completely, as this can cause stress to your Vicks plant.

-Plectranthus hadiensis tomentosus Vicks plant needs Full sun to partial shade for at least 4-6 hours daily.
+When grown outdoors, Vicks plant needs Full sun to partial shade for at least 4-6 hours daily.
 It enjoys basking in the gentle rays of the sun but be sure to shield it from direct sunlight for over 6 hours, as it can scorch its delicate velvety leaves.
-Place it near a window with filtered light or in a spot where it can receive bright, indirect light throughout the day.

 If you notice the leaves starting to stretch or become pale, it might be an indication that it needs more light.
 So, let the Vicks plant soak up that sunshine, but remember to protect it from the harsh rays!